Dkreick/AD2B/README.md

      <img src="Documents/Developer%20notes/GDD%20Images/MainMenuPreview.jpg"/>
 </p>

 • The player can choose between four classes (Conscript, medic, mechanic and scout).
-Each one has a unique style to play.
+Each one has a unique story to play.

 ### Conscript

 #### Description

-_The Conscript character is perfect for those who want to focus on combat or for those who are new in the game.
+_The Conscript is perfect for those who want to focus on combat or for those who are new in the game.
 It offers many combat buffs and is slighty better with all ranged weapons._

 #### Traits